 There are 6 flight lines if you fly from Bangkok to Siem Reap.
 The first flight is at 7:45.
 Last flight is at 17:30.
 Flight time is more than 1 hour.
 The price starts from $86.

 Taxi from Bangkok to Siem Reap

 Please note that this private transfer allows free pick up and drop off between any point selected.
 Travel time is 9 hours.
 Taxi prices start from $192.
 We recommend contacting the taxi operator via WhatsApp/Telegram as the phone signal is sometimes not working well.
 You can book a taxi just now.

 From Ho Chi Minh by flight

 The only way to get from Ho Chi Minh to Siam Reap is by airplane.
 There are direct planes and flights with two connections.
 Of course, direct flights are cheaper and faster.
 It takes 1 hour and 20 minutes.
 The price starts from $125. and ravel will take 5 hours 45 minutes.
 You can buy a ticket here.

 From Kuala Lumpur by flight

-The airplane is the only way to get from Kuala Lumpur to Siem Reap.
-One direct plane from Air Asia and several flights with one or two connections.
+The airplane is the only way from Kuala Lumpur to Siem Reap—one direct plane from Air Asia and several flights with one or two connections.
 Of course, the direct flight is cheaper and faster.
 The price is $57 without baggage.
 The baggage costs $45.
 You can have a 7 kg carry-on.
 The plane leaves at 13:45 and takes 2 hours and 10 minutes.
 Flights with connections start from $105.
 Travel time is much longer.
 You can choose your option and buy a ticket here.